mozilla/vautomator-serverless/README.md

 ## Examples

-- Once deployed properly, you can kick of an ondemand scan on a host, using: `AWS_PROFILE=<YOUR-AWS-PROFILE/ROLE> python3 examples/ondemand_tasker.py`.
+- Once deployed properly, you can kick off an ondemand scan on a host, using: `AWS_PROFILE=<YOUR-AWS-PROFILE/ROLE> python3 examples/ondemand_tasker.py`.
 Alternatively, you can hard-code your AWS profile in a variable in the code for examples.

 ```
 Provide the FQDN (Fully Qualified Domain Name) you want to scan: infosec.mozilla.org